Laser hair removal: how to prepare?

 • analyzes the color and thickness of your hair,

-• based on the collected information, precisely selects the optimal parameters of the laser, perfectly tailored to your individual needs,
+• based on the gathered information, precisely selects the optimal laser parameters, perfectly tailored to your individual needs,

 • discusses the details of the procedure and all post-treatment recommendations,

-• often also performs a laser test to check your skin's reaction to the device.
+• often performs a laser test to check your skin's reaction to the device's action.